Kergo/Budgety/README.md

 # Budgety

-Monthly budget control app
+Monthly budget control app.

-ES5 used
+ES5 used.

-No database
+No database included.